wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-05-16_SDWAN_PythonRequests_Part1.md

 ```

 ### Get edge devices
-In the above script, we retrieved the device controllers.
 With a small variation to the above script we can also retrieve a list of vEdge devices.
-Just call the `/dataservice/system/device/vedges` API and parse the result in a similar way as above script.
+To achieve that, we need to call the `/dataservice/system/device/vedges` API and parse the result in a similar way as above script.
 Oh and you'll see I make some variations on the API call as well.
 The API allows us to filter what we want to query so we also used a small variation on the above API (e.g. `/dataservice/system/device/vedges?model=vedge-CSR-1000v`) to retrieve only the CSR100V.

 ```python
 import requests